 - It is easy and convenient to use

-in pipelines in both GitLab and Github.
+misein pipelines in both GitLab and Github.

 Addendum

-as it was named in the early days), I used asdf
+Before mise (and rtx as it was named in the early days), I used asdf, “the Multiple Runtime Version Manager”.

-with direnv, and the two worked excellent together.
+I combined asdf with direnv, and the two worked excellent together.

-started out as a sort of “rewrite” of asdf
+To my knowledge, mise started out as a sort of “rewrite” of asdf.

-It is compatible with the .tool-versions
+It is compatible with the .tool-versions specification files used by asdf.

-has grown into something much better and more robust.
+Today, I think mise has grown into something much better and more robust.

-It easily replaces both asdf
+It easily replaces both asdf and direnv.

 I should also mention that I am aware of and quite intrigued by both Nix and Guix.